-As soon as the ferry reaches Naxos, you will be stunned by the beauty of the island and the famous Portara, the magnificent gate of the ancient temple of Apollo that stands right next to the port.
+As soon as the ferry reaches Naxos, the beauty of the island unfolds in front of you, along with the famous Portara, the magnificent gate of the ancient temple of Apollo.

-An all-year-round destination for families, couples and vacation with friends, Naxos has something for everyone.
-The island’s rich history and tradition will impress you, while its beautiful landscapes will amaze both mountain and sea-lovers.
+An all-year-round destination for families, couples and friends, Naxos has something for everyone.
+The island’s rich history and tradition are unmatched, while its beautiful landscapes amaze both mountain and sea lovers.
 Naxos is full of heavenly beaches that are ideal for swimming, sunbathing and water sports.
-The island is also a food lovers paradise, well-known for its exquisite cuisine and local delicacies.
+The island is also a food lover's paradise, well-known for its exquisite cuisine and local delicacies.

 Beaches in Naxos

-During your holidays in Naxos, you will have the opportunity to enjoy the island’s many beautiful beaches.
+During your holidays in Naxos, you can enjoy the island’s many beautiful beaches.
 Some are very popular with umbrellas and sunbeds, others are more quiet and secluded, while many are ideal for families and kids.
-You will also find nude-friendly beaches as well as beaches that are perfect for water sports.
+You can also find nude-friendly beaches as well as beaches that are perfect for water sports.

 These are some of the best beaches in Naxos:

-- Agios Georgios: this wide sandy beach is only a short walk from Chora and its easy access makes it very popular with all travelers.
+- Agios Georgios: this wide sandy beach is only a short walk from Chora and its easy access makes it very popular.
 It is also ideal for families with children due to its shallow waters.

-- Agia Anna: it is located right next to the beach of Agios Prokopios and has fine sand, umbrellas and cedars that offer their shade to visitors.
-Definitely a must-check!
+- Agia Anna: it is located right next to the beach of Agios Prokopios and has fine sand, umbrellas and cedars that offer shade to visitors.

 - Panormos: located on the southeastern tip of the island, this small cove is a true paradise on earth.
 The stunning beach is sheltered from the wind and has amazing turquoise waters and white sand.